jesterpm/jesterpm.net/gifford-map/index.md

 title: Gifford Camping Map
 date: 2015-01-03
 layout: blog
-permalink: /blog/gifford-map/
-tags:
-    - adventure
 norobots: true
 ---

-Over the Fourth of July weekend last year [Daniel Betcher][daniel] and I drove most of Forest Road 23 in [Gifford Pinchot National Forest][gifford] in search of the perfect camping spot for a large group camping trip later that summer.
+Over the Fourth of July weekend in 2014, [Daniel Betcher][daniel] and I drove most of Forest Road 23 in [Gifford Pinchot National Forest][gifford] in search of the perfect camping spot for a large group camping trip later that summer.
 We traveled to the end of almost every road my Jeep could squeeze down off NF-23